geotools/geotools/docs/developer/roles/maintainer.rst

 * Contact point for your module
 * Review proposed changes pull requests / patches
+* Commit to your module without having to go through review.

+  If a committer shows a good understanding of the module and coding conventions you can extend them this opportunity as well.

 * Supported modules

   * Include module in GeoTools Release